-The Secretary of State for Environment, Food and Rural Affairs, in exercise of the powers conferred by section 2 of the Agriculture (Miscellaneous Provisions) Act 1968[1] and vested in her and after consultation (in accordance with section 2 of the said 1968 Act) with such persons appearing to her to represent any interests concerned as she has considered appropriate, hereby makes the following Regulations, a draft of which has been approved by resolution of each House of Parliament:
+The Scottish Ministers, in exercise of the powers conferred by section 2 of the Agriculture (Miscellaneous Provisions) Act 1968[1], and after consultation, in accordance with section 2(1) of that Act, with such persons appearing to them to represent any interests concerned as they have considered appropriate, hereby make the following Regulations, a draft of which has, in accordance with section 2(3) of that Act, been laid before and approved by resolution of the Scottish Parliament:

-Title and commencement
+Citation and commencement

-- 1. (1) These Regulations may be cited as the Welfare of Farmed Animals (England)(Amendment) Regulations 2003. - (2) These Regulations shall come into force on the day after the day on which they are made .
+1. These Regulations may be cited as the Welfare of Farmed Animals (Scotland) Amendment Regulations 2003 and shall come into force on the day after the day on which they are made.